 Check Canonical URLs – critical on e-commerce websites.
 You can perform this check by viewing your website’s code and ensuring it matches the current URL.

 Fix Crawl Errors

-Scan your website using crawler tools such as Screaming Frog (a free tool up to 500 pages), Ahrefs, SEMrush to help Identify SEO issues for Crawl Errors using a site audit.
-You will want to fix excessive 3xx (redirects), 4xx (broken links), 5xx (internal errors).
+Scan your website using crawler tools such as Screaming Frog (a free tool up to 500 pages), Ahrefs, and SEMrush to help Identify SEO issues for Crawl Errors using a site audit.
+You will want to fix excessive 3xx (redirects), 4xx (broken links), and 5xx (internal errors).

 Check that you have a valid SSL certificate.
 You can do this by clicking on the lock symbol in your browser.